glucrypto/radical-aces-js/docs/radical-aces-conversion-plan.md

     - [ ] Implement code splitting and lazy loading
     - [ ] Create asset compression and optimization
     - [ ] Configure deployment to hosting service

-## Issuses

-- [ ] Fix control of plane, it trends downwards when flying ensure it matches the java implementation